 Your work presents a juxtaposition of moods – it feels glamorous and lively while at the same time somber and tense.
 Are these mixed emotions something you are aiming to capture?

-That tension is on purpose and there’s definitely a level of anxiety paired with the action in the scenes.
+Yeah that tension is on purpose and there’s definitely a sense of anxiety.
 It’s a reflection of LA culture in a nut shell.
-This is a city full of artists, musicians, actors, directors, etc. trying to express themselves and make it big.
-My work has characters with dreams that they want to keep alive.
-The paintings are of entertainers and of artists expressing a level of false confidence through their appearances and performances.
-Despite their perceived coolness, the entertainers I paint still radiate a sense of insecurity about how they’ll be received or judged.
-They put on a big smile to mask their uneasiness from an audience.
+LA is full of artists, musicians, actors, directors, etc. trying to express themselves and survive.
+The paintings show characters with dreams that they want to keep alive.
+They’re performing with seemingly confident attitudes.
+Despite their perceived coolness, the subjects radiate a sense of doubt and insecurity about how they’ll be received or judged.
+They put on a big smile to mask their uneasiness.
 They might be loaded on drugs, booze or both, and probably just threw up.
-The classic tension of comedy and tragedy from Greek theater informs the narratives.
-The cast of hubristic characters are acting out a distorted reality, exaggerating, and embellishing life.
-The romanticized and nearly psychedelic narratives address identity, sexuality, media consumption, and materialism.
-These themes are emblematic of Hollywood’s influence on a culture where everything that glitters isn’t gold.
+It’s a hubristic cast of individuals.
+They’re acting out a distorted reality and embellishing life, proving that everything that glitters isn’t gold.

 Your practice is inspired by the entertainment industry.
 What about this community interests you?